The BEST Chocolate Chip Cookies

 See the Recipe card below for the exact quantities

 - Unsalted butter -some of the butter is browned, which adds caramel flavour to your cookies.
-This is then poured the remaining butter and creamed, so you get the best of both worlds in these cookies: browned butter for flavour and creamed butter for fluffiness.
+This is then poured over the remaining butter, and both are creamed together, so you get the best of both worlds in these cookies: browned butter for flavour and creamed butter for fluffiness.

-- Baking powder - just a smidge to prevent the cookies from flattening out during baking.
+- Baking powder - just a smidge to prevent the cookies from flattening during baking.

 - Bicarbonate of soda(baking soda) - helps the chocolate chip cookies have a light texture.

-- Cornflour (cornstarch) - this ingredient is optional, but cornflour is added to make the cookie texture a bit chewier.
-Cornfour also helps to prevent these chocolate chip cookies from spreading when baking by restricting gluten development in the flour.
-That said, your cookies will not really be harmed by leaving the cornflour out, as only a little is added.
+- Cornflour (cornstarch) - cornflour is added to make the cookie texture a bit chewier.
+It also helps to prevent the cookies from spreading when baking, as it restricts gluten development in the flour.

 - Fine salt - necessary to help bring out flavours